tejasgadge2504/SenseAI_new/README.md

 ## Problem Statement

-In rural areas, access to timely medical guidance is limited due to:
+In many areas, access to timely medical guidance is limited due to:

 - Shortage of healthcare professionals
 - Poor internet connectivity